ricardoquesada/ricardoquesada.github.io/content/posts/introducing-unijoysticle-2.md

 **Case friendly:** Many users requested a case for the Unijoysticle 2.
 I tried to design one, but it was not easy and I gave up.
 But it should be easier to design one for the 2+.
 BTW, I haven't designed one yet... but I should have one ready soon™.

 **Kit vs assembled unit:** I'm only offering the Unijoysticle 2+ as an assembled unit.
-Doesn't make sense to offer a kit where most of the components are SMD.
+It doesn't make sense to offer a kit where most of the components are SMD.

 **Price :** The new price for the assembled unit is $35 (from $60), and I'm no longer offering the Kit (which was $35).
 This is two-fold:

 - Time (main reason): I'm using [JLCPCB](https://jlcpcb.com/) for manufacturing + assembly.
 This reduces the time that I have to spend on each unit.
 - Components price: SMD components are slightly cheaper than through-hole ones.
-But on the other hand I'm using a 4-layer PCB which increases the price a little bit.
+But on the other hand, I'm using a 4-layer PCB which increases the price a little bit.

 **Tindie:** To further reduce my time, I'm using Tindie as the store-front.
 Better for the users (don't have to send me an email), better for me (spend less time).